With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Jackets, wind protection, and layers

 At lower elevations, temps can be above the freezing point, making snow stick and melt on your outer layers.
-This means you need a rain jacket even in winter, but that jacket needs to fit over your puffy jacket if necessary.
-So be sure to test the rain jacket’s fit over your insulated coat before you make a purchase.
-The fit should not be tight.
-While hiking you will not likely need an insulated jacket, but when you stop or set up camp, you will need to add layers.
-Ultra-light down (8oz of down or less) jackets are not enough warmth for winter camping.
-Bring wool and/or fleece tops too because these can keep you warm even when wet.
-A wool top base layer and synthetic base-layer for legs, plus a clean pair of wool socks will help you stay comfortable around camp and while you sleep at night.
+This means you need a rain jacket or parka even in winter, and ideally this garmet needs to fit over your puffy when necessary.
+Be sure to test the rain jacket’s or parka’s fit over your insulated coat before you make a purchase.
+The fit should not be so tight it compresses the loft of the down.

 If you have a choice between jackets and tops with or without a hood, I recommend always choosing the hoodie for the extra wind and UV protection, as well as warmth.

 In addition to layering, you will want UV protection.
 In the later cold-weather hiking season (March–July), high-elevation snow travel and camping on snowfield can mean intense exposure to UV rays.
-You need UV sunglasses that will wrap around to the sides.
+You need UV sunglasses (category 4) that will wrap around to the sides.
 Lightweight UV shirts with hoodies and/or hats with neck and side capes or a bandana to cover exposed areas of the face.
 This will help prevent severe sunburns, which can happen in a single afternoon.
 The UV rays are bouncing off the snow, so even your lips and underside of your nose can get painfully sunburned.

 Tents